github/codeql/cpp/ql/test/README.md

 TODO: example?

-Library features should also have test coverage, in `cpp/ql/test/library-tests`.
+Features of the QL libraries in `cpp/ql/src` should also have test coverage, in `cpp/ql/test/library-tests`.

 ## Copying code